Welcome to the infinite world of music from India and its mystical sounds.

 Indian music is much, much more that just adding a Sanskrit text to a melody and play harmonium or guitar on it.
 If you love indian music and wish to learn, you have to know that indian music requires patience, commitment, dedication, practice and a teacher from that source and culture who can transmit it rightly and earnestly.
 Any promises of shallow fast courses are misleading and only ruin the true essence of this rich tradition.

-This is an ancient culture of more than ten thousand years, with roots in spirituality and it was inspired by wise and enlightened beings, who have been able to touch spaces in the most hidden corners of sound, with the right understanding, allowing to unfold its natural powers when rightly applied.
+This is an ancient culture of more than ten thousand years, with roots in spirituality which was inspired by wise and enlightened beings, who have been able to touch spaces in the most hidden corners of sound; allowing to unfold its natural powers when rightly applied.

 It is better not to support light courses and 'mantra concerts' in the public domain where Mantra, Sanskrit and Indian music is being misrepresented.